It's a persistent rumor, and one that has some basis in historical fact: Was Abraham Lincoln gay?

 Abraham Lincoln was such a pivotal figure in American history that he’s inspired a field of scholarship devoted to him alone.
 Serious historians with advanced degrees have spent their whole professional lives poring over the most minute details of Lincoln’s life.
 Few of us would fare well under that level of scrutiny, and every few years a new theory arrives that supposedly explains this or that unresolved question about the man who was arguably America’s greatest president.

-Scholars have debated whether Abraham Lincoln suffered from a host of physical ailments, whether or not he was clinically depressed, and — perhaps most intriguingly to some — if he was gay…
+Scholars have debated whether Lincoln suffered from a host of physical ailments, whether or not he was clinically depressed, and — perhaps most intriguingly to some — if Abraham Lincoln was gay…

 Was Abraham Lincoln Gay?
 Surface Impressions

 On the surface, nothing about Lincoln’s public life suggested anything but a heterosexual orientation.
 As a young man he courted women and eventually married Mary Todd, who bore him four children.

 Lincoln told racy jokes about sex with women, he privately boasted about his success with the ladies before marriage, and he was known to flirt with Washington socialites from time to time.
 Even in the salacious yellow press of his day, none of Lincoln’s many enemies hinted he might be less than totally straight.